nimajneben/BVE5-NYCT_ATS/README.md

 Derived from the sample ATS project from Mackoy.

+To build this project, clone this repository.

-This project was built from Visual Studio 2017.
+This repository was built using Visual Studio 2017.